 The Lincoln Monument, built in July 1911, marks the spot where Abraham Lincoln visited in 1859.
 From here, Lincoln and Grenville M. Dodge surveyed and chose the site for the eastern terminus of the nation’s first transcontinental railroad.

-Step back in time at the RailsWest Railroad Museum, the last passenger station in Council Bluffs.
+Step back in time at the RailsWest History Museum, the last passenger station in Council Bluffs.
 Originally built in 1869 and rebuilt in brick in 1899, the depot served multiple railroads from the 1930s through the 1970s.
 Passenger service ended in 1970, and all operations ceased by 1980.
 After years of vacancy, the Historical Society of Pottawattamie County leased the building in 1985.
-The depot earned a spot on the National Register of Historic Places in 1995.

 Ruth Anne Dodge Memorial